 Venturing outside of camp and into the highlands, visitors can interact with more dome-backed denizens on the tortoise reserve inside Galapagos National Park.
 Santa Cruz’s lowlands offer a venue for diving snorkeling and various other watersports in the cerulean waters.
 A variety of further excursions can be arranged from Galapagos Safari Camp, ranging from guided mountain biking treks and horseback rides on Santa Cruz, to day trips to the nearby islands.

-The Mesdags of Galapagos Safari Camp were among the first to embark with the Sea Star Journey.
-Theirs was a five-night jaunt to Isabela, Fernandina, Santiago and San Cristobal Islands with their two young children.
-Aside from the unparalleled comfort and spaciousness found in the cabins, Stephanie praised the ease of traveling with her entire family aboard the ship.
+The Mesdags of Galapagos Safari Camp embarked on a five-night jaunt to Isabela, Fernandina, Santiago, and San Cristobal Islands with their two young children.
+Aside from the unparalleled comfort and spaciousness found in the cabins onboard, Stephanie praised the ease of traveling with her entire family aboard a ship.
 “For children, it is fabulous,” says Stephanie.
 “For instance, the dining room floor plan allows for separation, so families with children can keep a comfortable distance and enjoy meals as they would at home.
 The space helped us avoid the feeling that we were making the other passengers uncomfortable.”
-Tike-friendly features also include a play zone, assembled only on embarkations designated as family cruises.
-Safety and adventure are of equal priority on the vessel with special care paid to all maritime safeguards, reviewed with guests of all ages before each sailing.
+Safety and adventure are of equal priority on Ker & Downey's portfolio of preferred vessels with special care paid to all maritime safeguards, reviewed with guests of all ages before each sailing.

 By land and sea, the Islands are a playground for precocious naturalists-in-training.
 The many available tours cover a wealth of ground and water between the islands, among them the less-frequented habitats rich in fauna.
 Spy penguins, sea lions and marine iguanas between the lava tubes of Chinese Hat, a volcanic formation named for its resemblance to the conical hats indicative of many cultures in Southeast Asia.
 Snorkel among sea turtles and playful sea lions in the shadow of Pinnacle Rock on Bartholome Island.
 Raft the placid canals of Isabela, bordered by lush vegetation alive with twittering finches and Galapagos hawks.
 Expert guides are close at hand on excursions, eager to impart their knowledge of the volcanic geology of the islands and point out the varied species uncovered here.
 At once beautiful and fragile, ever combating the encroachment from introduced flora and fauna, the pristine state of the Galapagos remains in flux.
 Though sharing the magic of the region may be regarded as a double-edged sword, inviting a stifling of its prosperity, the Islands continue to be bolstered by a handful of protective organizations funded in part by the extraordinary interest in travel.
-With the responsible practices of Galapagos Safari Camp and the Galapagos Sea Star Journey, fans of wildlife, conservation and family-friendly exploration can confidently chart their own adventurous course by tent and cabin on a multi-faceted safari at every angle.
+With the responsible practices of Galapagos Safari Camp and Ker & Downey's portfolio of preferred yachts and catamarans, fans of wildlife, conservation, and family-friendly exploration can confidently chart their own adventurous course by tent and cabin on a multi-faceted safari at every angle.